SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Characterizing Black-box Attacks

-Pattern procedures lead to changes that exhibit correlation with a template.
-We define the PMF by matching the changes to observed patterns of procedures.
-Toward that end, we utilize a pattern matching metric $\Metric:\DD\to[0,1]$ that measures the similarity between the change $\bdelta_t$ and a given pattern $\btau$.
-Then, we transform the similarity score $\Metric$ to a probability measure like what we have defined for noise procedures in \Cref{eq:noise}.
+\paragraph{Pattern Procedures} This type of procedure induces changes correlating with specific patterns.
+To model this, we first use a pattern matching metric $\Metric:\DD\to[0,1]$ to measure the similarity between the change $\bdelta_t$ and a pattern template $\btau$.
+This metric is then transformed into a probability measure, similar to noise procedures in \Cref{eq:noise}.

-To compute the similarity score, we use the Pearson correlation coefficient, widely used in template matching:
+For calculating the similarity, we employ the Pearson correlation coefficient, a standard template matching metric:

-where we ignore the sign because we are not interested in correlation direction, and $R$ is given as:
+where the sign is ignored because we are not interested in the correlation's direction, and $R$ is defined as:

-To transform this similarity score to a probability distribution, we enforce a truncated exponential distribution on $\Metric$:
+To transform this metric into a probability distribution, we enforce a truncated exponential distribution on $\Metric$:

 where $c$ is the normalization constant.
-This probability converges to one when the given change matches the pattern with a high score $\Metric(\bdelta_t, \btau)=1$, and converges to zero as the score approaches zero.
-In \RefAppendix{app:formal}, we discuss the intuition of this transformation, as well as other definitions of $\Metric$ that capture special patterns like linearity.
+As the metric $\Metric(\bdelta_t, \btau)$ approaches one, indicating a matched pattern, the probability converges to one, and conversely, approaches zero for lower scores.
+The intuition of this transformation and other definitions of the metric are discussed in \Cref{app:formal}.

-Similar to noise distributions, the underlying pattern $\btau$ varies for different instances of pattern procedures.
-We will explain how to instantiate such patterns in \Cref{sec:method:enroll}.
+The underlying pattern $\btau$ varies for different instances of pattern procedures.
+We will explain how to discover and instantiate such patterns in \Cref{sec:method:enroll:discover}.